1300 364 650

 While there are many different Centrelink payments and entitlements available, in this flyer we have outlined the criteria for the most common allowances, pensions and benefit cards.

 The age pension is available to eligible individuals who have attained age pension age.
-Currently this is 65 years for both males and females.

 |Date of birth between||Age eligible for age pension|

 |1 January 1954 and 30 June 1955||66|

 This allowance can assist you financially whilst you are out of work.